Service tokens

 Access permissionsDescription

-read_organizationGet information about an organization and its regions
+read_organizationGet information about an organization

-read_databasesGet information about an organization's databases, their deploy requests, promotion requests, and regions
+read_databasesGet information about an organization's databases

 create_databasesCreate organization databases